SecularSolstice/SecularSolstice.github.io/speeches/No_Royal_Road.md

 And we've got the long end of the stick, compared to most of the world or most of history.
 But the long end of a stick is still a stick.
 And life is still hard.
 It doesn't take that big a mis-step to get into serious trouble.

-There's the urgent problems trap, where you're so busy putting out today's fires that you have no evenry left to extricate yourself with.
+There's the urgent problems trap, where you're so busy putting out today's fires that you have no energy left to extricate yourself with.

 There are intellectual traps: models that explain everything, or throw out all input, and therefore are never updated against.